Nicolas Esceth-N'Zi

 Nicolas Esceth-N'Zi (born 24 June 1977) is a former professional footballer who played as a midfielder.
-Born in France, he played for the Ivory Coast national team.
+Born in France, he played one match for the Ivory Coast national team.

 International career

 On 8 September 2002, Esceth-N'Zi made his international debut for the Ivory Coast national team in a 0–0 draw to South Africa in African Cup of Nations qualification.